Be part of the Royal Society scientific programme

 Royal Society Science+ meetings have been established to expand the Society’s scientific programme beyond pure science, to those areas which build on or function alongside science, for example policy or public health.
 These two-day meetings provide an opportunity to drive forward discussion between science and other topics that have previously been beyond the scope of a traditional Discussion Meeting.

-The Fast-track Discussion Meeting series allow our two-day meetings in London to take place within approximately 6 months of approval, enabling scientists to respond to the rapidly changing developments in their fields in a timely manner.
+The Fast-track discussion meeting series allows our two-day meetings in London to take place within a shorter timescale, enabling scientists to respond to the rapidly changing developments in their fields in a timely manner.

-Why to hold your meeting as part of the Royal Society scientific programme
+Why hold your meeting as part of the Royal Society scientific programme

 - Proposing a Royal Society scientific meeting will allow you to influence the agenda in your area.

 - Attracting researchers from across the world, and at all levels of their career, these meetings allow you to assemble all those working at the cutting-edge of your field.

 - Successful meetings receive full administrative support and a contribution towards speaker travel expenses and accommodation.

 - Choose from a Discussion Meeting at a large, central London location or a suitable alternative venue in the UK ideal for interdisciplinary meetings addressing the big questions in your field, or a Theo Murphy international scientific meeting at a smaller, residential setting in North Buckinghamshire, designed for more intimate discussions.